OFFICE OF THE SELECTBOARD

 Roberts left the meeting.

-Nancy McRay requested assistance in locating prior Selectboard minutes.
+Nancy McCrea requested assistance in locating prior Selectboard recordings.
 Edee provided instructions.

 OTHER BUSINESS